pradiptapaul97/Online-Hotels-Resorts-Booking-System/README.md

 # Online-Hotels-Resorts-Booking-System

-For Documentation and UI design and workflow read the .docx file
+For Documentation and UI design and workflow read the pradipta_php_report.docx file